fdeblasio/pokeemerald-expansion/notes.md

     - Dark mode not implemented
 - Move relearner option in menu sometimes selects different Pokémon when finished
 - Contest Lady thinks you already helped her when you first talk to her
-- Battle Tent gives an item right away
+- Verdanturf Battle Tent sometimes gives an item right away
-- PokeNav callers think there were 512 wins at the Battle Palace
+- PokeNav callers sometimes think there were 512 wins at the Battle Palace (seems to be related to Battle Tent issue)
 - gBattleTextBuff3 causes the build to fail unless reverted from `TEXT_BUFF_ARRAY_COUNT + 13` to `30`

 ## To Do: